-In September 2019, the Company entered into a \$5.0 million prepayment agreement with a counterparty for the purchase of products from Origin 2.
+In September 2019, Legacy Origin entered into a \$5.0 million prepayment agreement with a counterparty for the purchase of products from Origin 1.
 The prepayment is to be made in two equal installments: the first \$2.5 million was in October 2019 and the remaining \$2.5 million is due within 30 days of the customer confirming that a sample from Origin 1 meets the customer's specifications.
 The Company and customer agreed to work in good faith to execute an Offtake Agreement, the agreed terms of which are set forth in the prepayment agreement, whereby 100% of the prepayment will be applied against future purchases.
 The prepayment agreement provides the customer a capacity reservation of up to a specified annual volume of product from Origin 1 for a term of ten years, pursuant to the terms of an Offtake Agreement.
-At March 31, 2023 and December 31, 2022, the total amount outstanding on this agreement was \$2.5 million.
+At June 30, 2023 and December 31, 2022, the total amount outstanding on this agreement was \$2.5 million.

-The Company received a \$5.0 million prepayment from a customer for product from Origin 1 pursuant to an Offtake Agreement entered into in November 2016.
+Legacy Origin received a \$5.0 million prepayment from a customer for product from Origin 1 pursuant to an Offtake Agreement entered into in November 2016.
 The prepayment is to be credited against the purchase of products from Origin 1 over the term of the Offtake Agreement.
 Specifically, repayment is effected by applying a credit to product purchases each month over the first five years of operation of Origin 1 up to \$7.5 million, which is equal to 150% of the prepayment amount.
 If product purchases are not sufficient to recover the advances, the application of the credit to purchases as payment of the advances will continue until fully repaid.
 The prepayment is secured by a note to be repaid in cash in the event the prepayment cannot be credited against the purchase of product, for example, if Origin 1 is never constructed.
 The note is collateralized substantially by Origin 1 and other assets of Origin Material Canada Pioneer Limited.
-If repaid in cash, the note bears an annual interest rate of the three-month London Interbank Offered Rate ("LIBOR") plus 0.25% (5.44% at March 31, 2023) and matures five years from the commercial operation date of Origin 1.
-At March 31, 2023 and December 31, 2022 the total note principal outstanding was \$5.1 million and accrued interest outstanding was \$0.4 million, and \$0.3 million, respectively.
+If repaid in cash, the note bears an annual interest rate of the three-month London Interbank Offered Rate ("LIBOR") plus 0.25% (5.31% at June 30, 2023) and matures five years from the commercial operation date of Origin 1, which is defined by the plant's actual production of a certain volume of product as well as its capacity to produce a certain annual volume of product.
+At June 30, 2023 and December 31, 2022 the total principal outstanding was \$5.1 million and accrued interest outstanding was \$0.4 million and \$0.3 million, respectively.